[Fixed!] Excel Application-Defined or Object-Defined Error in VBA

 1. How can I fix an Excel VBA Application-Defined or Object-Defined error?

-The first step in fixing the run time problem is to try to locate the precise line of code that is to blame.
-Once you have located the line of code, you may examine it to see if the object or method being referenced has any problems.
+The first step in fixing the run time problem is to try to locate the precise line of code that causes the error.
+Once you have located the line of code, examine it to see if the object or method being referenced has any mistakes.
 The code can then be changed if necessary to address the problem.

 2. Can an issue with my machine or Excel installation produce an Application-Defined or Object-Defined error in Excel VBA?